eclipse-openj9/openj9-docs/docs/xxignoreunrecognizedvmoptions.md

 # -XX:\[+|-\]IgnoreUnrecognizedVMOptions

 This Oracle option affects the behavior of the HotSpot JVM when it finds an unrecognized top-level option at startup.
-This option is implemented in the OpenJ9 VM for compatibility.
+This option is implemented in the Eclipse OpenJ9&trade; VM for compatibility.

 ## Syntax